Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Except only more irritating.

-We're going to be discussing the Dallas Ice Shooting where he got three consecutive missed your target awards.
+And we're going to be discussing the Dallas ICE shooting where he got three consecutive Missed Your Target Awards.

 Firaz is going to be telling us how Trump is using Ukraine as a battering ram against Europe.

-And I'm going to talk about the troubles that are happening in Argentina now that Malay's economic policies are coming up against the cold hard reality of electoral democratic politics.
+And I'm going to talk about the troubles that are happening in Argentina now that Millay's economic policies are coming up against the cold, hard reality of electoral democratic politics.

 I'm looking forward to hearing about that because I've not heard anything about it.

-I like the law to get a little Falkland jab in there when he was at the UN.
+He did make sure to get a little Falklands jab in there when he was at the UN.

 I know.